Prefer to listen to the podcast click here:

 Practice: Of course, I am all about slowing down to speed up your success.
 Knowing that self-care is self-love.
 Meditation or mindfulness, yoga, quiet reflection, lighting a candle, taking a walk in nature, or the prayers of your choice are examples of rituals you may wish to practice.
 Be sure these practices include: getting enough rest, eating healthy foods, movement or exercise and creating time-for-self (me-time) where you are responsible to no one but you, your heart and spirit.
 Note: Be mindful of traps to emotionally addictive habits that provide short-term gratification.

 Stay connected and let me know how I may support you on this journey.
 If you want to connect in a circle I am creating for heart-centered, yin-inspired women, click to join our private Facebook community, YINpreneur™ Wisdom Circle.
-While there, you will also learn about our weekly Wisdom Tea meditation circle - it's free and virtual.
+While there, you will also learn about our weekly Wisdom Tea meditation circle - it's free and virtual (click to register = FREE).
 A little sip of peace.
 My gift to your peace of mind.

 I would love to hear your suggestions for practices to stay your path, whether advocating for politics or some other passion.
 Please share in the comments below.